 The transition from striking brightness to black-and-white monochrome might seem abrupt, but it reflects the company’s evolution, where substance has become far more important than style.
 While the platform initially offered only weight loss programs (focused on maintaining outward appearance), it shifted to comprehensive health management (focused on improving the body’s internal state) over time.

 The old logo attracted the attention of younger audiences and those who favored a casual style.
 The new wordmark is more universal, as the minimalist design is aimed at a broad audience of all ages.
-The black lettering evokes a sense of simplicity and functionality, aligning with Noom’s primary goal of making the path to health accessible, easy, and convenient.
+The black lettering evokes simplicity and functionality, aligning with Noom’s primary goal of making the path to health accessible, easy, and convenient.

 The unexpected rounding of the letters “N” and “M” harmoniously complements the two “O” s in the middle.
 This is a clever design choice, as the balance of forms reflects a balanced approach to health.
 At the same time, the restrained black color turns the logo into a timeless classic and creates maximum contrast against the white background.